QiaoJiang123/FIX_fractional_insurance_exchange/README.md

 ### DeFi

 In traditional insurance business, insurance companies invest the premium they receive, subject to certain regulation.
+In FIX, individual insurers should have the same capability to invest the premium.
+Instead of traditional investment channels such as stock exchange, insurers in FIX can use DeFi for investment.
+This can be complished by enabling staking and withdrawing in the reserve account.
+Meanwhile, for liquidity issue, the reserve account will prioitize loss payment over staking and force withdrawal when not enough balance in the reserve account.

 ### Micro-reinsurer

+Micro-insurer is another new market player.

+## Q&A

+In this section, I will answer some questions I have been frequently asked when I introduced the idea to others.
+Hopefully, this Q&A section could clarify some confusion